Necklace worn by Nicole Kidman in the movie ‘Moulin Rouge’ is valued at $1 million

 ‘Moulin Rouge’

 In 1900, Paris, the bohemian Christian falls in love with the star Satine of the ‘Moulin Rouge’ and one night, after a misunderstanding, their paths end up crossing.
-He makes her fall in love with his poetry and she bewitches him with the light that radiates from her eyes.
+He makes her fall in love with her poetry and she bewitches him with the light radiating from her eyes.

 But everything will change when she discovers that Christian is not the millionaire duke she is willing to convince to finance a play.
-Then she will debate between the love she feels towards the bohemian or the interest towards the duke and being able to become a great actress.
+Then she will be torn between the love she feels towards the bohemian or the interest towards the duke and being able to become a great actress.